pingcap/blog/how-to-troubleshoot-rocksdb-write-stalls-in-tikv.md

 ### Too many pending compaction bytes

 A Log-Structured Merge-Tree (LSM) consists of multiple levels.
 Each level can include zero or more SST files.
-Level 0 is identified as a “higher hevel” and each incrementing level (level 1, level 2, etc.) is identified as a lower level.
+Level 0 is identified as a "higher hevel" and each incrementing level (level 1, level 2, etc.) is identified as a lower level.
 (See the diagram below.)

-Since level 0 is treated differently than the lower levels, level 0 does not apply to pending compaction bytes, but it’s included in the diagram below to provide a more complete picture of the levels.
+Since level 0 is treated differently than the lower levels, level 0 does not apply to pending compaction bytes, but it's included in the diagram below to provide a more complete picture of the levels.

 RocksDB uses level compaction for levels 1 and lower.
 By default, level 1 has a target size compaction at 512 MB for write and default column families (CFs), and the lock CF has a default of 128 MB.
 Each lower level has a target size 10 times greater than the previous higher level.
 For example, if the level 1 target size is 512 MB, the level 2 target size is 5 GB, the level 3 target Size is 50 GB, and so on.